tabraha1/software-engineer/README.md

 ## Defining Components

-- Setup/Initial work
-- Configuration
+- UI
-- Validation
+  - User navigation (forward/backward)
-- Is it reusable?
+    * *How does the user know the task was complete*
+    * any validation error/confirmation
-- Can we make a common modules?
+  - *Do need to make a common component for that?*
-- What if there’s an error?
-- what sort of error will result
-- What sort of error messages do you get?
-- What’s the most practical, useful, usable, and satisfying solutions
-- What will testing look like?
-- How can we demo/test this?
+  - *Does it need to configurable for certain things?*
+    * *Are we accounting for that work?*
+    * *It’ll be more complicated if we make it configurable.
+Do we need to necessarily do that right now?*
+  - *Any work around validation?*
+    * *Is it complicated?
+Are we saying the only validation is checkbox is set up?*
+  - *Do we need to integrate this into another component?*
+    * *can it be worked indepedently in storybook or mock data*
+  - *Do we need create an endpoint for this?*
+- API
+    - *How much is work going to go into creating this endpoint?*
+        * *Are there certain fields we need to set?*
+        * *What type of event will be published*
-- Use real service or do we have to use a mock?
+   - *Do we need to update the schema*

-- Are there any soft or hard dependencies?
+## Breaking down epics into good user stories

+- Try to create user stories which are simple and will translate gracefully into views (the V in MVC)
+- With less technical words, focus on what the users will see as a result of their actions, then create a user story for each of those results, if they solve a problem
+- don't worry about actions that can result in a problem or nothing
+    * if the user searches for a car in our grocery surplus webshop, that's their problem for now
+    * later on, we might want to help them, by suggesting something they can actually buy here
+- easier to have a great and actionable discussion on small and simple user stories than epics

 ## Cross-cutting concerns

-# There are two main types of concerns in a software system (they can intersect too):
+There are two main types of concerns in a software system (they can intersect too):
   - Core concern:
     * functionality fundamental to the system
         * ex. the logic related to the calculation of employee salaries is core concerns of a HR system